 - Who will be the primary borrower?

 - What loan features are most important to you when you think about the cost of borrowing?

 - Fixed or variable interest rate?

+- No or low origination/loan fees?

 - Smallest monthly payment?

-- Lowest interest rate?

-- No or low origination/loan fees? - Length of repayment? - See TheLoanforME.com for more information about student loans. - Are you considering borrowing against the equity in your home? - What are the various tax benefits of your borrowing options? - Are you able to make payments while you are in school?
+- Length of repayment?

+- Lowest interest rate? - Are you considering borrowing against the equity in your home? - What are the various tax benefits of your borrowing options? - Are you able to make payments while you are in school?
 Making any payments while in school can reduce the total amount you will repay. - Do you know your and your cosigner's credit scores?
 (You can obtain credit scores at AnnualCreditReport.com for a fee.)
 Since private loans are credit based, typically the better the credit score of the borrower or cosigner, the lower the interest. - How much student loan debt can you afford?
 Visit CareerOneStop.org to get an estimate of your annual salary.
-Once you have that, use FAME's Student Loan/Salary Calculator at FAMEMaine.com to calculate the maximum amount of student loan debt that is reasonable for your circumstances.
+Once you have that, use FAME's Student Loan/Salary Calculator at FAMEmaine.com to calculate the maximum amount of student loan debt that is reasonable for your circumstances.